ajaynaik-git/portable-music-player/README.md

 # portable-music-player
 A simple music palyer program with clean GUI.

-note - all the module installation details are given within the program
+note - 1.all the module installation details are given within the program
+       2.add a music file within folder containing the code, otherwise the music player wont play